kargames/SteamMultiplayerPeer/README.md

 Known Issues
 ---
 - Steam overlay will not work when running your game from the editor if you are using Forward+ as the renderer.
 It does work with Compatibility though.
 Your exported project will work perfectly fine in the Steam client, however.
-- When self-compiling, using MinGW will cause crashes unless you are using GodotSteam 4.10 or newer.
+- When self-compiling, **do not** use MinGW as it will cause crashes.

-"Quick" How-To
+Quick How-To
 ---
 For complete instructions on how to build the GodotSteam MultiplayerPeer from scratch, [please refer to our documentation's 'How-To Multiplayer Peer' section.](https://godotsteam.com/howto/multiplayer_peer/) It will have the most up-to-date information.